 I opted for a wholemeal pastry base, which adds a lovely crumbly nuttiness to the base which I think adds to the overall rustic quality of the tart much more than a white flour version.

-Serve the Caramelised Onion Tart warm or at room temperature with a simple lettuce salad, or any salad of your choice.
+Serve the Caramelised Onion Tart warm or at room temperature with a simple lettuce salad, or something fancier like this Mushroom Lemon Lentil Salad.

 - WHOLEMEAL SHORTCRUST PASTRY